Independent Study | UX Strategy and Animation | 6 weeks

 Financial advice made comprehensive through animated content.

-Learning about finances has become just as challenging as learning another language but with rising student debt and money becoming more digital it's more important than ever to emphasize financial education.
+NerdWallet is a personal finance company that offers thousands of detailed blogs and tools to help people with their financial questions.
+But all of this information can be overwhelming as learning about finances has become just as challenging as learning another language.
+With rising student debt and money becoming more digital it's more important than ever to emphasize financial education.

 54% of people are struggling with some aspect of their financial lives.